-- Set up multiple accounts for any person or entity in order to send similar content, unless you’re part of a franchise.
+- Set up multiple accounts for any person or entity to send similar content, unless you’re part of a franchise.

 - Import or incorporate any of this information into any lists, emails or uploads to our servers: Social Security numbers, passwords, security credentials, or sensitive personal information of any kind.

 - Send emails through Spotzee that will be delivered to recipients as text, SMS, or MMS messages.

 - Upload or send to purchased lists, rented lists, or third-party lists of any kind.
 (Don’t have a permission-based list yet?
 You can sign up for a Spotzee account, complete the list setup step, and add a signup form to your website to grow your list.)